Mantaro/mantaro-wiki/znai/currency/items.md

 description: "The embodiment of your love.
 Also it's a nice decoration.",
 rarity: "Common",
 api: {
-obtain: "Market, Fish, Loot Crate"
+obtain: "/buy, /fish, Loot Crate"
 }},
 {
 name: "Chocolate",